Empress Kōken: Early life and background

-Crown princess
+Heir apparent

-In the mid-730s, a smallpox epidemic broke out, devastating the western portions of Japan and killing all four of Empress Kōmyō's brothers.
-Although the court was reorganized with significantly less Fujiwara influence in the aftermath of the epidemic, Shōmu declared Kōmyō's twenty-one-year-old daughter Abe his heir in 738.
-A woman had never been declared as heir to the Japanese throne; prior empresses (such as Gemmei and Genshō) had only reigned temporarily during the minority of male heirs.
-Non-Fujiwara members of the court opposed Abe's heirship in favor of Asaka, but Shōmu resisted, seeing Asaka's Agata-Inukai relatives as less useful allies than the Fujiwara.
-The sixteen-year-old Asaka died in 744, leaving Abe as the only plausible heir.
+The 735–737 Japanese smallpox epidemic devastated western Yamato, killing all four of Empress Kōmyō's brothers.
+Although the court was reorganized in the aftermath of the epidemic (with significantly less Fujiwara influence), Shōmu declared his twenty-one-year-old daughter Abe his heir in 738.
+A woman had never been declared as heir to the throne; prior empresses, such as Genmei and Genshō, had only reigned temporarily during the minority of male heirs.
+Non-Fujiwara members of the court opposed Abe's heirship in favor of Asaka, but Shōmu resisted, seeing Asaka's Agata no Inukai mother's clan as less useful allies than those of Abe's Fujiwara mother.
+Asaka died in 744 at age 16, leaving Abe as the only plausible heir.

 Writing in a later edict, Abe recounted how her "mother revealed that the royal stem line [of Prince Kusakabe] would end.
 To prevent that, it was necessary that I succeed, even though a woman."

-Abe was educated by the scholar Kibi no Makibi, who was educated in China and taught her how to read Chinese classics such as the Book of Rites and the Book of Han.
-Likely at Kibi's suggestion, she performed the (Gosechi) dance for Emperor Shōmu and (Daijō Tennō) (empress emerita) Genshō in a filial ceremony in the early spring of 743.
-Abe never married; this may have been to preserve the bloodline of Prince Kusakabe, as any of her children would be considered part of her consort's family, and not a direct descendant of Kusakabe.
+Abe was educated by the scholar Kibi no Makibi, who had studied in China and taught her to read the Chinese classics such as the Book of Rites and the Book of Han.
+Likely at Kibi's suggestion, she performed the (五節舞, Gosechi no mai) dance for Emperor Shōmu and Empress Emerita (太上天皇, Daijō Tennō) Genshō in a filial ceremony in the early spring of 743.
+Abe never married or had children; this may have been to preserve the bloodline of Prince Kusakabe, as any of her children would be considered part of her consort's family and not a direct descendant of Kusakabe.

 Genshō died in 748, leaving the office of (Daijō Tennō) vacant.
-Shōmu, purportedly in ill health and unable to fulfill his duties as emperor, issued an edict in 749, declaring "reflecting upon the fact that only sons carry on the father's name, should daughters go unrewarded?
+Shōmu, purportedly in ill health and unable to fulfill his duties as emperor, issued an edict in 749, declaring, "Reflecting upon the fact that only sons carry on the father's name, should daughters go unrewarded?
 It is fitting that both serve together."
 On the second day of the seventh month of 749, Shōmu resigned to become a Buddhist monk, and Abe took the throne as Empress Kōken.
-Shōmu's resignation speech appealed to concepts of divine kingship and the patrilineal succession that had been followed since the reign of Emperor Tenji, as well as to female deities and past female rulers.
+Shōmu's resignation speech appealed to concepts of sacred kingship and patrilineal succession, followed since the reign of Emperor Tenji, as well as to female deities and past female rulers.